YeOldeGuy/Tidal.Public.Net48/Readme.md

 task processes it.
 The ```IBrokerService``` is the **only** aspect of the app that talks to the actual client, handling just one request/response pairing at a time, obviating the age-old problem of handling reentrancy.
-One point of contact.
+One point of contact, and one request at a time.

-### Attributions

-Some icons are from [Freepik](https://www.freepik.com)